bootchk/nRF5rawProtocol/readme.md

 A primitive (raw) protocol stack for Nordic nRF52 family radio chips (SoC which includes ARM mcu)

+See also: Radiohead.
+That does the same thing except is requires polling, doesn't use interrupts?

 Raw :
 - broadcast, all units transmit and receive same address
 - no channel hopping (use one channel not used by WiFi or BT connections)